Switch to Linear

 Linear is the tool of choice for more than 20,000 organizations, from ambitious startups to major enterprises, including Fortune 20 companies.

 It’s never too early or too late to make the switch.
-Ramp, for example, has been building with Linear from the beginning, scaling to 1,000+ employees.
-Coinbase, Automattic, and Block migrated to Linear after decades of building with other tools.
+Ramp has been building with Linear from the beginning, scaling to 1,000+ employees.
+Coinbase, Automattic, and Block migrated to Linear after decades building with other tools.

 They switched to stay ahead as the way teams build products changes.